syphon-org/syphon/readme.md

 ),
 ```
 - understanding why olm chose the world 'pickle' for serialization, [its from python](https://gitlab.matrix.org/matrix-org/olm/-/tree/master/python)

-## 📝 contributing
-- email hello@syphon.org if you'd like to get involved. there's a lot to do.
-- donations are welcome, but not required.
-Syphon will always be a not for profit, community driven application not owned or sold by a corporation.

 ## from those who made it possible
 lub youu